Kamilcuk/docker-truestudio/README.md

 # docker-truestudio

-Alpine docker with installed TrueStudio from Atollic for headless builds.
+Archlinux docker with installed TrueStudio from Atollic for headless builds.

 # license